JaMa-95/PiRadio/README.md

 Build your own url streaming radio by connecting buttons and potentiometers to your raspberry pi.
 Use the webapp to change to settings or control the radio from any device.

-# Known Issues
+# TODO
-- Raspbian OS Lite not working because of VLC player.
+- support logarithmic poti
-- make Software run as a service.
-Not working because sound is played with user rights
+- run as service
+- test with raspberry pi zero
+- automatic audio driver settings
+- create install script

 # Hardware
+- Raspberry Pi 4 (Others should work the same)
 - Optional: print [PCB](PCB)
 - assembly components according to PCB layout